 Christopher is Head of Frinton Campus and is responsible for standards, achievement, quality of learning and progress for 14-16 year old.

-He is also responsible for the Learning Teams and works closely with the Directors of Learning in Key Stage 3 and Key Stage 4 to improve student learning and outcomes.
+He is also responsible for the Learning Teams and works closely with the Directors of Learning and Faculty Leaders to improve student learning and outcomes.

 Christopher also has responsibility for the provision of the more able students.
-He works closely with Ian Silverton to provide a challenging education for students in Year 7 through to Year 13.
+He works closely with April Ablett to provide a challenging education for students in Year 7 through to Year 13.

 Head of Thorpe Campus

 Dan Woodcock is Head of Thorpe Campus.
 He is responsible for teaching and learning, student outcomes, curriculum and behaviour across Years 7 to 9.
 He works closely with the Assistant Principals, Curriculum Leaders and Learning Teams to ensure the College ethos is shared and our high standards are maintained.